-The AdvanceTrac[®] with RSC[®] system automatically enables each time the engine is started.
-All features of the AdvanceTrac[®] with RSC[®] system (TCS, ESC, and RSC[®]) are active and monitor the vehicle from start-up.
+The AdvanceTrac® with RSC® system automatically enables each time the engine is started.
+All features of the AdvanceTrac® with RSC® system (TCS, ESC, and RSC®) are active and monitor the vehicle from start-up.
 However, the system will only intervene if the driving situation requires it.

-The AdvanceTrac[®] with RSC[®] system includes an AdvanceTrac[®] with RSC[®] button on the instrument panel, and a "sliding car" icon in the instrument cluster.
-The "sliding car" icon in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check, or during driving if a driving situation causes the AdvanceTrac[®] with RSC[®] system to operate.
-If the "sliding car" icon f illuminates steadily, verify that the AdvanceTrac[®] with RSC[®] system is not manually disabled by pressing the AdvanceTrac[®] with RSC[®] button located on the instrument panel.
-If the "sliding car" icon f remains steadily illuminated, have the system serviced by an authorized dealer immediately.
+The AdvanceTrac® with RSC® system includes a traction control off button on the instrument panel below the climate control, a stability control "OFF" light and a stability control light in the instrument cluster.
+The stability control light and stability control "OFF" light in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check, or during driving if a driving situation causes the AdvanceTrac® with RSC® system to operate.
+The stability control off light will illuminate if traction control or trailer sway control are disabled after pressing the TCS OFF switch.
+If the stability control light remains steadily illuminated, have the system serviced by an authorized dealer immediately.